Top 10 Tech Influencers in 2021

 Arun Maini is the UK’s number one tech influencer.
 His reviews focus mainly on smartphones.
 As an Android fan, he gives detailed information on Android phones’ customization options and features.

 Most unique is his Tech Adventures/A day in the life playlist where Arun takes the devices out with him into the outside world to test them in various real-life situations.
-What’s more, he’s always got a touch of humour that makes his videos really enjoyable to watch.
+What’s more, he’s always got a touch of humor that makes his videos really enjoyable to watch.

 The most fun

 Austin Evans has also been on the tech social media game since 2009, where he started by uploading an app review.
 Millions of subscribers later, Austin reviews all kinds of tech.
-He became famous with his speed test video comparing the iPhone5 and the Samsung Galaxy S3 which was featured in Mashable.
+He became famous with his speed test video comparing the iPhone 5 and the Samsung Galaxy S3 which was featured in Mashable.

 Now you can see him waste money on mystery tech or get his advice on whether the latest expensive smartphone is worth it.
 Whether it’s posing enthusiastically with the latest releases on Instagram or in his YouTube tech reviews, Austin doesn’t take himself too seriously and lets the tech geek shine through.